argonautproject/data-query/pages/_includes/argo-observationresults-intro.md

    -  providing both a local system codes and a LOINC code that it map to
    -  providing a more specific category codes such as "chemistry', [SNOMED CT] concepts, or system specific codes in addition to the "laboratory" category code.
 * If there is no result then you have to supply a reason unless Observation is being used to group other results then there is no value.
 Instead, it includes composite values or references to other Observations
+* See the [General Guidance Section] for further guidance on using UCUM

 #### Examples